kailuowang/Queffee/README.md

     q.enQ(doSomething)
     new queffee.Job( doSomething, priority: 0, timeout: 2000)

+You can also create enQ work or create job using a parameterless function that returns a promise, queffee will run it and wait for promise to resolve.

 The doSomethingHigher will be performed first, and then doSomething.
 Notice that the second parameter of enQ is the priority, it can be a function or a value.
 If your works priority is dynamic using the priority function, you can call q.reorder() to re-prioritize you queue whenever you deem appropriate.